The various features in LightBurn are accessed through the menus. The various features in each menu are listed and explained here.

 Apply Path to Text¶

 If you select a shape and a line of text, this command will attach the text to the shape, so the text follows the path.
+This allows you to make curved text.
 (Read more here)

 Apply Mask to Image¶